SciProgCentre/kmath/kmath-ast/README.md

 ### Example Usage

-This API is an extension to MST and MSTExpression APIs.
+This API is an extension to MST and MstExpression APIs.
 You may optimize both MST and MSTExpression:

 ```kotlin
 RealField.mstInField { symbol("x") + 2 }.compile()